ritchieyu/machine_learning/README.md

 ## Machine learning
-Here I store the code I write as I learn machine learning in MATLAB and Python
+This repo contains the code I wrote as I learned machine learning in MATLAB with Andrew Ng's Stanford Machine Learning course.